omnetpp/docs.omnetpp.org/tictoc/index.md

 `tic`'s output gate is connected to `toc`'s input gate, and vica versa.
 There will be a 100ms propagation delay both ways.

-@note You can find a detailed description of the NED language in the
+**NOTE:** You can find a detailed description of the NED language in the
 <a href="../manual/index.html#cha:ned-lang" target="blank">OMNeT++ Simulation Manual</a>.
 (The manual can also be found in the `doc`  directory of your OMNeT++ installation.)